 by Tracy Johnson

-Finding the right combination of music and talk is a non-scientific task.
+Finding the right combination of talk content on a music station is a non-scientific task.
 Break length and music count are issues nearly every programmer wrestles with.

-In fact, one of the first questions I get from virtually every client is:
+In fact, one of the first questions from virtually every client is:

 How much music should the morning show play?

 There’s no standard answer to these questions.
 That’s like asking how long a song should be, or the ideal length of a movie.
 Or how many pages should be in the book?